oxfeeefeee/goscript/README.md

 ### Rationale
 + A scripting language that is Rust friendly is needed.
 + Go is popular and easy(even as a scripting language).
-+ If go were an embedded language it would be way better than Lua.
++ If Go were an embedded language it would be way better than Lua.
 + If Go were a glue language it would be way better than Python, in terms of project maintainability.

 ### Implementation